springernature/frontend-toolkits/context/brand-context/springernature/README.md

 you should use the absolute path to their binaries.

 1. Download Merriweather Sans font under the name of `MerriweatherSans-Variable.ttf`
-2. In the Terminal navigates to the folder you have just downloaded the font to
+2. In the Terminal navigate to the folder you have just downloaded the font to
 3. Run `fonttools varLib.instancer ./MerriweatherSans-Variable.ttf wght=300:700`
 4. Run `woff2_compress ./MerriweatherSans-Variable-partial.ttf`
 5. Run `mv ./MerriweatherSans-Variable-partial.woff2 ./MerriweatherSans-Variable.woff2`